tildearrow/furnace/doc/4-instrument/amiga.md

-# Amiga/PCM sound sourceinstrument editor
+# Amiga/PCM sound source instrument editor

 The PCM instrument editor consists of a sample selector and several macros: